swat-ds/reactor-rooom/_projects/american-doctor.md

 title:  "An American Doctor Amid a Soviet Disaster"
 category: ['people']
 excerpt: "This project analyzes the portrayal of Dr. Robert Peter Gale in Western media."
 description: "This project analyzes the portrayal of Dr. Robert Peter Gale in Western media.
 Dr. Gale was personally invited by Gorbachev to the USSR to assist with treating those with the worst cases of radiation poisoning.
-However when looking closely at what Dr. Gale was doing in the USSR, one must wonder how much was what he was doing for political image and how effective was Dr. Gale in treating victims?"
+However when looking closely at what Dr. Gale was doing in the USSR, one must wonder about his political motivations for his work and question the efficacy of his treatments."
 header:
     overlay_image: 'assets/images/folk.jpg'
     teaser: 'assets/images/folk.jpg'